silver

 Our little team of Chris, Barry and Sam submitted a proposal to the school requesting consideration of a project to improve the Boathouse.
 We conceived of expanded access road, a large parking area for supporters and visiting crews and a larger boathouse with more boat space, a workshop area, better toilet facilities and an open space for training and general meetings.
 We thought we would not include showers or locker rooms since these are better situated back at campus.
 The coaches also thought exercise machines or rowing tanks would be more useful on campus than at the boathouse.

 The school convened a meeting to review the proposal and the initial response was positive.
 The school has been actively researching the project.
 Those of you who have visited the boathouse in recent months will have noticed markings on the property and other signs of investigative work that would normally be a prerequisite for a building plan.
-We expect the school to make a recommendation to the Board of Trustees at the end of October '08.
 The board will have to consider any project in the context of the larger school capital plans.

 We have had several volunteers offering to help with legal, architectural and fund raising issues.
 At this stage it appears as though the school would handle the building project provided the finance is forthcoming.
 Barry Crume has volunteered to lead our funding raising effort.
 Once we have board approval, we will need volunteers to help the school raise the funds.
 Probably between $5 million and $8 Million.